microsoft/TypeScript-Website/packages/documentation/copy/en/reference/Modules.md

 Prior to TypeScript 3.8, you can import a type using `import`.
 With TypeScript 3.8, you can import a type using the `import` statement, or using `import type`.
+TypeScript 4.5 allows a type modifier on individual named imports.

 ```ts
 // Re-using the same import